dml-cth/deep-machine-learning/instructions/02_setting_up_azure.md

 ### 1. Registering for Azure Students

 - Navigate to https://azure.microsoft.com/en-us/free/students/ and click the green *Activate now* button.
 - Create a Microsoft account and follow the steps for activating your free credits.
-Use your institutional e-mail (e.g. @net.chalmers.se, @chalmers.se) for the registration.
+Use your institutional e-mail (@net.chalmers.se, @chalmers.se or @student.gu.se) for the registration.
 - Once everything is approved you'll get an e-mail confirmation.
 Now you're ready to follow the next steps in this guide.